Universal Television: Universal Television (original iteration)

 In 1996, MCA was reincorporated as Universal Studios.
 Around the same time, Universal was acquired by Joseph A. Seagram and Sons and later acquired the Multimedia Entertainment and USA Network.
 Also that year, Universal Television collaborated with Warner Bros.
 Television to develop the series Spy Game for ABC, with Universal alumnus Sam Raimi and Robert Tapert of Renaissance Pictures, and Warner alumnus John McNamara producing the series, but it didn't last long, as it only lasted one season on the air.

-Universal purchased a 50% stake of Brillstein-Grey Entertainment in 1996 for $75 to $100 million.
-They considered buying the other 50% after selling its own TV unit to Barry Diller in 1998.
+Universal purchased a 50% stake of Brillstein-Grey Entertainment in 1996 for $75 to $100 million, and included distribution rights to then-new BGE programming such as Alright Already, and did not include older BGE programs that was grandfathered by the Columbia TriStar distribution agreement, such as The Larry Sanders Show for HBO, NewsRadio and Just Shoot Me! for NBC, and The Steve Harvey Show for The WB.
+They considered buying the other 50% after selling its own television unit to Barry Diller in 1998.
 Universal sold its stake in BGE in 1999 and BGE was renamed as Brad Grey Television, though Universal continued to co-produce Just Shoot Me! and The Steve Harvey Show until their cancellations.

 EMKA, Ltd. is the holding company responsible for a majority of the pre-1950 Paramount Pictures sound library.
 As an official part of the Universal Pictures library, they are part of the company's television unit, Universal Television.